ObamtechNetworks/100-Days_of_code_in_python/Beginner/day-0/README.md

 Also learnt about variables as being labels or containers for holding values
 - With variables we can use them to hold data
 - Variables can vary, means can be changed

+#### Created a cool project with variables and input function
+- The Band generator project

 #### Also learnt about the Thonny
 This IDE is very handy and effective for debugging